2023 Most Popular Online Bachelor's Degree Trade Schools in Missouri

 Learn more about these popular schools with online programs:

-Students from Missouri who attend Mizzou full time pay an average of $11,981 in tuition and fees.
-Those students who come from outside the state pay an average of $31,970.
+The average in-state tuition and fees for students at Mizzou is $11,981.
+If you are from out of state, expect to pay an average of $31,970.
 Bachelor’s Degree recipients from Mizzou accumulate an average of $20,445 in student debt by the time they complete their degree.
 Around 57% of those degree recipients were women.

-You’ll be in good company if you decide to attend Park University.
-It ranked #3 on our 2023 Most Popular Online Bachelor’s Degree Trade Schools in Missouri list.
-Park University is a private not-for-profit institution located in Parkville, Missouri.
-The school has a medium-sized population, and it awarded 1,586 bachelor’s degrees in 2021-2022.
+You’ll be in good company if you decide to attend Southeast Missouri State University.
+It ranked #2 on our 2023 Most Popular Online Bachelor’s Degree Trade Schools in Missouri list.
+Southeast Missouri State University is located in Cape Girardeau, Missouri and has a medium-sized student population.
+In 2021-2022, this school awarded 1,629 bachelor’s degrees to qualified students.

 Park University does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $9,702.
 This amount may be reduced if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $23,252 in student loans.
 Of those students who received their degree, 49% were women.